money-on-chain/stable-protocol-roc-v2/README.md

 ## Deployment

 This solution has a fully functional deploy mechanism following [hardhat deploy](https://github.com/wighawag/hardhat-deploy) standard.
 It imports smart contracts and deploy scripts from [MoC-main-sc](https://github.com/money-on-chain/main-sc-protocol) repository and uses them to deploy the RC20 Collateralized Asset version, with custom networks configurations.
-To add networks for deployment or set new deploy parameters see [hardhat.base.config.ts](hardhat.base.config.ts)
+To add networks for deployment or set new deploy parameters see [hardhat.base.config.ts](hardhat.base.config.ts).

 You can configure a network as `testnet` using [tags](https://github.com/wighawag/hardhat-deploy#tags) mechanism, that will allow you to: